core-wg/core-problem-details/draft-ietf-core-problem-details.md

 rule"); this allows problem details to evolve.
-When storing the data item for future use or forwarding it to other consumers, it is strongly RECOMMENDED to retain the unrecognized entries; an exception might be when storage/forwarding occurs in a different format/protocol that cannot accommodate them.
+When storing the data item for future use or forwarding it to other consumers, it is strongly RECOMMENDED to retain the unrecognized entries; exceptions might be when storage/forwarding occurs in a different format/protocol that cannot accommodate them, or when the storage/forwarding function needs to filter out privacy-sensitive information and for that needs to assume unrecognized entries might be privacy-sensitive.

 ## Standard Problem Detail Entries {#new-spdk}